-- c.
+c.
 In the Local Port field, accept the default (8765).

-If you are adding more than one CLAN for AE Services, repeat Step 2 for each CLAN you add. - 3.
-Complete Page 3 of the IP SERVICES form as follows.
-(For an example, see Figure 9: Configuring IP services AE Services Administration on page 47. - a.
-In the AE Services Server field, type the name of the AE Server, for example aeserver1.
+If you are adding more than one CLAN for AE Services, repeat Step 2 for each CLAN you add.

+- 3. Complete Page 3 of the IP SERVICES form as follows.
+(For an example, see Figure 9: Configuring IP services AE Services Administration on page 44. - a.
+In the AE Services Server field, type the name of the AE Services server, for example aeserver1. - Note:

-On the AE Server you can obtain this name by typing uname -n at the command prompt.
-The name you use on Communication Manager must match the AE Server name exactly.
+On the AE Services server you can obtain this name by typing uname -n at the command prompt.
+The name you use on Communication Manager must match the AE Services server name exactly.

-b.
-In the Password field, create a password that consists of 12 to 16 alphanumeric characters, for example aespassword1.
+- b.
+In the Password field, create a password that consists of 12 to 16 alphanumeric characters, for example aespassword1. - !
+Important:

 This is the password that the AE Services administrator must set on the AE Server (Communication Manager Interface > Switch Connections > Edit Connection > Switch Password).
-The passwords must exactly match on both Communication Manager and the AE Server.
+The passwords must exactly match on both Communication Manager and the AE Services server.